-If you're looking for a railing for your deck or porch, you might feel as if you need resort to hiring a contractor to build one.
-But many of customers have done just the opposite, building a sturdy railing all by themselves.
+If you're looking for a railing for your deck or porch, you might feel as if you need to resort to hiring a contractor to build one.
+But many of our customers have done just the opposite, building a sturdy railing all by themselves.
 Our stair railing kits and other railing solutions make it possible for just about anyone to install their own railing using just a few basic tools.

 Back Deck Railing

 Front Porch Railing

 Front Deck Railing